spanner/radiant-taggable-extension/README.md

     /archive/lasagne/chips/pudding

-and the right tags will be retrieved, if they exist.
+The right tags will be retrieved, if they exist, and with the radius tags below they can be used to populate the page.

 ## Radius tags

-This extension creates a great many radius tags.
-There are several kinds:
+This extension creates a great many radius tags but in an orderly way.
+There are four kinds:

 ### Tag information